cozy-elixir/alibaba_cloud_kit/README.md

 - sending requests
 - ...

+And, this package was designed according to certain principles:

+- It provides only low-level APIs.
+- It doesn't touch the response body.
-It doesn't provide one-to-one mapping against all available APIs.
+- It doesn't provide one-to-one mapping against all available APIs.
 See the reason in [FAQ](#faq).

+## Notes

+This package is still in its early stages, so it may still undergo significant changes, potentially leading to breaking changes.

 ## Installation